 This allows us to see regions of your eye which are not normally viewed during a normal eye test and to detect and monitor any findings there.

 What is the 3D OCT Scan?

 How do I book in for the eye scans?

-The OCT and Optomap scans are part of the toolkit of a full eye examination, it can be combined with our Advanced Private Eye Examination, or our detailed NHS Eye Examinations if you are eligible for an NHS-funded test.
+The OCT and Optomap scans are part of the toolkit of a full eye examination, they can be combined with our Advanced Private Eye Examination, or our detailed NHS Eye Examinations if you are eligible for an NHS-funded test.
 See our private fees page for pricing details.
 Patients attending for NHS funded emergency appointments can additionally have a scan made as well.

 The scans only take a few seconds to perform, but our experienced optometrists then thoroughly analyse the results, letting you see the full detail of the interior of your eye – we allow around 10 minutes for this.
 No eye drops are generally required for either scan.
 You can telephone, e-mail or pop into practice if you have any queries.

 Conditions detected and monitored by the 3D OCT and Optomap Scans